openalea/docker-stacks/Python2/README.md

 # Docker Python2

-Dockerfile to create a Python2 with OpenAlea, Vplants and Alinea.
+Dockerfile to create a Python2 with OpenAlea, Vplants and Alinea working with Ubuntu 14.04.

+It installs a minimualistic Unbuntu 14.04 and :
+- Python=2.7
+- python-matplotlib
+- software-properties-common
+- xserver-xorg-input-all
+- python-qt4
+- python-opencv
+- subversion
+- git

+And OpenAlea packages from apt repositories :
+- openalea
+- vplants
+- alinea

 Type ```visualea``` in the container to launch it.

 ## Protocol to launch the Docker in your machine :